mcguffin/acf-wp-objects/README.md

     - Post Type
     - Taxonomy
     - Image Size
+    - Includer (include all fields from a different field group)
     - User Role
     - Sweet Spot (use with media)
     - Plugin Tempalte Select (Selector for template file from plugin)